Therapy for Identity, Confidence, and Self-Worth

 Your every move was scrutinized.

-Whether it was your grades, your clothes, your tone, or your posture—you learned that being “good enough” meant getting everything just right.
-There wasn’t much room for messiness or mistakes.
+Whether it was your grades, your clothes, your tone, or your posture.
+You learned that being “good enough” meant getting everything just right.
+There wasn’t room for messiness or mistakes.

 • Now, you triple-check, over-prepare, and still worry you missed something.
 You hold yourself to standards no one else sees.
 One small mistake feels like a personal failure.